About

 The Club has two general meetings every month between February and December.

-The first meeting is held on the first Tuesday of the month.
-The meeting is held at Dromkeen and a $3 entry fee is required.
+The first meeting is held on the first Monday of the month.
+The meeting is held at Jubilee Hall and a $3 entry fee is required.

 This meeting usually includes a few of the following (different activities can be held on alternating months):

 The second general meeting is held on the second Monday of the month and is set aside for the technical aspect of photography.
-This is also held at Dromkeen and a $3 entry fee is required.
+This is also held at Jubilee Hall and a $3 entry fee is required.

 These meetings are to help members with different techniques and ways of processing photographs etc. This may include: